privacy-scaling-explorations/mpt-witness-generator/README.md

 # Merkle Patricia Trie witness generator

-This project aims to prepare witness generator for Merkle Patricial Trie circuit which is part of [zkevm-circuits](https://github.com/appliedzkp/zkevm-circuits).
+This project aims to prepare witness generator for Merkle Patricia Trie circuit which is part of [zkevm-circuits](https://github.com/appliedzkp/zkevm-circuits).

 It's based on [geth](https://github.com/ethereum/go-ethereum) and it adds MPT circuit required